wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-docker.rst

 interval
 ^^^^^^^^

-Waiting time to try the execution of this wodle again.
+Waiting time to rerun the wodle in case it fails.

 +--------------------+------------------------------------------------------------------------------------------------------------------------------------------+
 | **Default value**  | 1h                                                                                                                                       |